PRINCIPLES OF ACTION 1

 SCALING IMPACT

 Our approach relies on three modes of intervention: capacity building and empowerment, operational research, and advocacy.
-This strategy supports the transition to national partners and ensures the sustainability of our interventions.
-When appropriate, it also facilitates scaling up at the national level or within broader international health policies.
+This approach supports the transition to national partners and ensures the sustainability of our interventions.
+When appropriate, this approach also facilitates scale-up at the national level or within broader international health policies.

 Our interventions are integrated into existing health systems and community actions from the start.
 Through knowledge production, capacity building, and advocacy, we create the conditions necessary for transitioning or scaling up our interventions.
-This is achieved by integrating them into national strategies and policies, allowing for their extension beyond the project’s initial scope, both in time (sustainability) and space (geographical reach), to maximize impact on targeted populations.
+This is achieved by integrating them into national strategies and policies, enabling expansion beyond the project’s initial scope, both in terms of the time period (sustainability) and space (geographical reach), to maximize impact on target populations.

-This approach allows us to uphold our principle of ‘non-substitution’ in all our actions.
+This approach allows us to uphold our principle of ‘non-substitution’ in all of our work.

-Solthis relies on the legitimacy of national and local actors to define and implement national health strategies.
-Our strategy is built on close partnerships with various national institutions, academic partners, research institutes, health facilities, and health personnel.
+Solthis relies on the legitimate voices of national and local actors to define and implement national health strategies.
+Our strategy is developed in close partnerships with various national institutions, academic partners, research institutes, health facilities, and health personnel.

 In line with the localization of aid and the principle of ‘as local as possible, as international as necessary,’* we aim to enhance the role of actors closest to the action.
-We do this by working in a non-substitutive manner, aligning our efforts with national strategies and policies, and supporting our partners based on their expressed needs.
+We do this by taking a non-substitution approach, aligning our efforts with national strategies and policies, and supporting our partners based on the needs they raise.

 Our partnership approach with civil society organizations (CSOs) has been strengthened in recent years.
-We aim to support CSOs in their structural reinforcement, from enhancing technical expertise to securing direct funding.
+We aim to support CSOs with organizational development, from enhancing technical expertise to securing direct funding.
 This includes building capacity in operational research, monitoring and evaluation, and administrative and financial management.

-Additionally, our partnership approach seeks to forge more advocacy alliances with associative and research partners, both at the country level and globally.
+Additionally, our partnership approach seeks to forge more advocacy alliances with organizational and research partners, both at the country level and globally.

 * Istanbul Humanitarian Summit, UNSG 2016.

 Solthis’ intervention strategy aims to promote equitable access to healthcare for all.
 We achieve this through greater citizen involvement and mechanisms that enhance the accountability of the healthcare system to its users.
-Our efforts span multiple levels: individuals, communities, healthcare systems and services, and enabling environments.
+Our efforts span multiple levels: individual, community, healthcare system and service level, including creating enabling environments.

 Our approach to health promotion is participatory and inclusive.
 It is based on the needs identified by populations and health actors, considering health determinants to reduce inequalities.
-This strategy allows us to continue strengthening the capacities of health systems and services, both public and community-based.
-We leverage our expertise to address key determinants such as gender, empowerment, and psychosocial dimensions.
+This approach enables us to continue strengthening the capacities of both public and community-based health systems and services.
+We leverage our expertise to address key determinants such as gender, empowerment, and psychosocial aspects.

 Our interventions are thoughtfully designed from the outset to integrate into health systems and community actions.
 This process involves a detailed analysis of priority needs and ensures that our efforts complement existing initiatives.
 Our approach is supported by national actors, including institutions, health services, and communities.